-Let’s discuss the 3 main options that Denise and I discussed when it comes to short hairstyles for older women.
+Let’s summarize the main options that Denise and I discussed when it comes to short hairstyles for older women.

 Another woman who sports a gamine style haircut is Annie Lennox.
-She doesn’t look overly masculine.
 She is simply natural and radiant.
 Just on the edge of grey, Annie chose this haircut as a statement about the way that she was aging.
-She wanted to be seen as strong, independent and inspirational.
-With a pixie or gamine haircut, you can too!
+She wanted to be seen as strong, independent, and inspirational.

 One thing that Denise reminds us is to keep the hair slightly shorter at the back.
 This helps with the chin line, which may have become beautifully jowly.